stuartthomas25/honors-thesis/notes/notes.md

     -  Charge (See Tong, Noether’s Theorem)
 -  Next week back: start gradient flow on linear phi4 model

+## Monday, July 13
+- Update from last week
+    - Implemented MPI, slowdown may be due to thermal throttling?
+    - Questions:
+        - Noether's Theorem, 4-current?
+        - Star vs. dagger

+- Invariance vs covariance
+    - $Q$ (charge) is invariant, not covariant.
+Derivative is 0 (conserved) so no effect of boost.
+See (StackExchange)[https://physics.stackexchange.com/questions/270296/what-is-the-difference-between-lorentz-invariant-and-lorentz-covariant]

+- Operator product expansion
+    - Taylor (Laurent in reality) series for operators
+    - Used to expand nonlocal (slightly) oeprators using local operators

+- TODO:
+    - Read conference proceedings, then paper with Orginos
+    - Define $\rho$ field (Eq.
+2.4), implement it using the exact solution (Eq.
+2.5).
+This will require a FFT

 \newpage

 # References